 The NCEL continued with activities to attract different players throughout the fiscal year.
-The campaign to promote "Taxes Paid" family of tickets, with games available at the price points of \$1, \$2 and \$5 were very popular. "\$4 Million Cash Blowout" was North Carolina's third \$20 game, which had a 75% payout also proved to be a big hit.
+The campaign to promote "Week for Life" family of tickets, with games available at the price points of \$1, \$2, \$5, and \$10 were very popular. "\$4 Million Gold Bullion" was North Carolina's fourth \$20 game, which had a 75% payout also proved to be a big hit.
 A greater selection of branded game offerings relied on expanded support for product launches, second chance drawings and winner events.